The Best Pill Dispenser for Seniors: 8 of the Top Contenders

 But not taking the right doses of the right medicines at the right times can have serious consequences for your health.
 Over- or under-medicating can raise your risk of requiring emergency medical attention.
-In fact, every year, roughly 125,000 people die as a result of not adhering to their medication routines.2
+In fact, the article in Today's Geriatric Medicine noted that every year, roughly 125,000 people die as a result of not adhering to their medication routines.

 Pill dispensers can make the job of managing medications much easier.